kahaaga/UncertainData.jl/docs/src/uncertainvalues_fitted.md

-# Uncertain values from fitted distributions

 For data values with histograms close to some known distribution, the user may choose to represent the data by fitting a theoretical distribution to the values.
 This will only work well if the histogram closely resembles a theoretical distribution.

 ## Examples

-In the following examples, we're trying to fit the same distribution to our sample as the distribution from which we draw the sample.
-Thus, we will get good fits.

 ``` julia tab="Uniform"
 using Distributions, UncertainData